-In addition to performances by professional artists, recitals and performances by students in the Department of Performing Arts are presented regularly.
-Most of these programs are free; however, there is a nominal admission charge for some performances.
+In addition to the professional artists brought to the campus each year, recitals and performances by students in the Department of Performing Arts are presented regularly.
+Most of these programs are free; however, some may have a very low admission charge.
 A TWU student ID is usually required.
 Any TWU student may audition for a part in dance concerts, plays, or musicals.
-Any TWU student may audition for membership in any music performing groups including the Concert Choir, Flute Choir and Jazz Ensemble, etc. Additional information may be obtained from the academic departmental offices at the beginning of each semester.
+Additional information may be obtained from the academic departmental offices at the beginning of each semester.